Total solar eclipse completes path across America

 Astronauts orbiting the Earth aboard the International Space Station are also planning to document the eclipse, and will get to see it three times.

 "My first solar eclipse from space ...
-We're ready!" wrote Italian astronaut Paolo Nespoli on Twitter.
+We're ready!"
+Italian astronaut Paolo Nespoli tweeted ahead of the event.

 My first solar eclipse from space...
 We're ready! // La mia prima eclissi solare dallo spazio...
 Qui siamo pronti! #Eclipse2017👨🚀📸 https://t.co/RgySwCrEjO— Paolo Nespoli (@astro_paolo) August 21, 2017